onflow/cadence/docs/language.md

 // `x` is `8`
 ```

-The `break` statement can be used to stop the loop.
+The `break` statement can be used to stop the execution
+of a for-loop or a while-loop.

 ```cadence,file=control-flow-break.cdc
 var x = 0